Giving investors what they need

 There are various requirements for entities to disclose information about ‘capital’.
 In drafting IFRS® 7, Financial Instruments: Disclosures, the International Accounting Standards Board (the Board) considered whether it should require disclosures about capital.
 In assessing the risk profile of an entity, the management and level of an entity’s capital is an important consideration.

 The Board believes that disclosures about capital are useful for all entities, but they are not intended to replace disclosures required by regulators as their reasons for disclosure may differ from those of the Board.
 As an entity’s capital does not relate solely to financial instruments, the Board has included these disclosures in IAS® 1, Presentation of Financial Statements rather than IFRS 7.
 IFRS 7 requires some specific disclosures about financial liabilities, it does not have similar requirements for equity instruments.

-The Board considered whether the definition of ‘capital’ is different from the definition of equity in IAS 32, Financial Instruments; Presentation.
-In most cases disclosure capital would be the same as equity but it might also include or exclude some elements.
+The Board considered whether the definition of ‘capital’ is different from the definition of equity in IAS 32, Financial Instruments: Presentation.
+In most cases disclosure of capital would be the same as equity but it might also include some elements of debt (for example, some forms of sub-ordinated debt which are ranked lower than other debt on liquidation) or exclude some elements of equity (for example, components arising from cash flow hedges which will be reclassified to profit or loss in a future period).
 The disclosure of capital is intended to give entities the ability to describe their view of the elements of capital if this is different from equity.

 IAS 1 Disclosures